cyber-defence-campus/mole/docs/02-Usage.md

 - `set_language` calls `exec_and_read_json`, with the path-relevant parameter `««char* command»»`.
 - `exec_and_read_json` contains the path's *sink* (*SNK*), namely the call to `popen` at address `0x408f20`.
 The path-relevant parameter of `popen` is `««command#0»»`.

 In summary, the graph shows that a JSON object received over TCP may eventually be passed as a command string to `popen` within the `set_language` functionality.
-This is a rapid and effective way to pinpoint the nature of the potential underlying vulnerability.
+The graph therefore provides a rapid and effective way to pinpoint the nature of the potential underlying vulnerability.

 ### Analyzing Paths With AI
 Once [configured](02-Usage.md#openai-api-endpoint), you can initiate AI analysis by right-clicking on any path (or a group of selected paths) in the *Paths* tab and choosing *Run AI analysis* from the context menu.